lccol/stinv-miner/README.md

 # STInv-Miner
 Official code repository for the STInv-Miner algorithm.
+This work was published at SIGSPATIAL'22 conference.

 The code repository is organized as follows:
 - `obtain_zips.py`: script used to retrieve zip codes for New York City, Boston and Los Angeles;